nivdaboosh/project/README.md

 ./Client

 We also implemented the files Iris_train.csv and Iris_test.csv, that can use as a training and a test of the KNN, and output.csv which is the results of these files.
+To show that our code can handle more than 4 columns, we implemented soccer_train.csv and soccer_test.csv, with the results : soccerOutput.csv.

 Good luck !